Ghost Adventures: Deadly Possessions

 Deadly Possessions (also known as Ghost Adventures: Artifacts) is a series that premiered on April 2, 2016, on the Travel Channel.
 The series aired one season and features Zak Bagans as he gathers artifacts for his new museum in Las Vegas, Nevada.
 The show reveals the dark history of the items, as well as associated paranormal claims.

 Demon House

 Demon House premiered on Friday March 16, 2018, with Lost Footage from the film being released on January 1, 2019 and an Uncut version airing shortly after on February 16, 2019, on the Travel Channel.
 After buying a haunted home in Indiana over the phone, sight unseen, paranormal investigator Zak Bagans and his crew are unprepared for the demonic forces that await them at the location referred to as a "Portal to Hell."

 The Haunted Museum

 The Haunted Museum premiered on Saturday October 2, 2021, on Discovery+.
 There were 9 episodes announced for the first season.
-Paranormal investigator and host of Ghost Adventures Zak Bagans joins forces with filmmaker Eli Roth, the modern master of horror, to present a terrifying film anthology inspired by pieces found in Zak’s personal collection of haunted artifacts.
+Paranormal investigator and host of Ghost Adventures Zak Bagans joins forces with Eli Roth, noted horror movie maker, to present a film anthology inspired by pieces found in Zak’s personal collection of allegedly haunted artifacts.